Around the Majors with Mack’s Mets Saturday 3/1...

 by: noreply@blogger.com (Unknown) — centerfieldmaz 2h

-Marcus Stroman struck out four and allowed just one run in the Mets 4-2 loss to the Marlins on Friday.
-Pete Alonso continued his hot hitting with a run-scori...
+Kevin Pillar is still waiting for an answer about exactly why the analytics have not been favorable to his defense of late.
+In the meantime, the Mets outfielder is off to a strong start early in

-Mets’ Francisco Lindor says he's 'best shortstop in the game’ - New York Daily News
+Jordan Yamamoto making a run at Mets' rotation slot - New York Daily News

 See All New York Mets Articles